pahanium/docker/README.md

 ```

 ## Test
-Open url [http://localhost:8080](http://localhost:8080) and you will see a phpinfo page
+Open url [http://localhost:8080](http://localhost:8080) and you will see you app